 Here's an example of arches design in an email by Balls

-Here's how Zajno use compartments in their email
+Here's how Zajno uses compartments in its email

 Read in detail about these 11 email design trends to boost email engagement.